Sina30/hsn-phone/README.md

   end)
 end)
 ```
-# NOTE
+# ABOUT THIS
-Do not buy this phone, it is a mess.
-I am fixing this as best as I can.
-It's a shame that this was being sold for the price it was and so many things unfinished or lazy left in and not cleaned up.
-The version on this github does indeed work (calls and such) but there are definitely some performance issues among other weirdness.
+I purchased this phone with high hopes of finally having a decent phone, especially for the price.
+I was somewhat wrong.
+This phone was significantly unfinished, lots of left over code and not something anyone should ever pay for like I did.
+I will continue to work on this phone to get it a solid state and I encourage to Hasan to stop selling this or actually finish the phone and halt sales until then.

 # TO-DO
 - [ ] Switch to [oxmysql](https://github.com/overextended/oxmysql) - A PR for this is welcomed.